GWphua/aws-notes/README.md

 #### Savings Plan

 - Commit a certain amount per hour for 1 ~ 3 years.
-- Easiest way to set-up long-term commitments on AWS
+- Easiest way to set-up long-term commitments on AWS.
 - EC2 Savings Plan
-  - Up to 72% discount compared to On-Demand
+  - Up to 72% discount compared to On-Demand.
-  - Commit to usage of individual instance families in a region
+  - Commit to usage of individual instance families in a region.
-  - Regardless of AZ, Size, OS or Tenancy
+  - Regardless of AZ, Size, OS or Tenancy.
   - Can choose to pay all upfront, partially upfront or no upfront.
 - Compute Savings Plan
-  - Up to 66% discount compared to On-Demand
+  - Up to 66% discount compared to On-Demand.
-  - Regardless of Instance Family, Region, Size, OS, tenancy, Compute Options
+  - Regardless of Instance Family, Region, Size, OS, tenancy, Compute Options.
-    - Compute Options: [EC2](#elastic-compute-cloud-ec2), Fargate, Lambda
+    - Compute Options: [EC2](#elastic-compute-cloud-ec2), Fargate, Lambda.
 - SageMaker Savings Plan
-  - Up to 64% discount compared to On-Demand
+  - Up to 64% discount compared to On-Demand.
   - Regardless of Instance Family, Size, Component, or AWS region.
 - Set-up from the AWS Cost Explorer console.